Skip to content

 • ENV_INPUT_OTEL_TAGS

-Custom tags.
-If there are tags with the same name in the configuration file, they will override it
+Customize tags.
+If there is a tag with the same name in the configuration file, it will be overwritten

 Example: {"k1":"v1", "k2":"v2", "k3":"v3"}

-1. It is recommended to use gRPC protocol, which has advantages such as high compression ratio, fast serialization, and higher efficiency.
+1. It is recommended to use grpc protocol, which has the advantages of high compression ratio, fast serialization and higher efficiency.

-5. HTTP protocol supports both JSON and Protobuf serialization formats.
-However, gRPC only supports Protobuf.
+5. The http protocol request format supports both JSON and Protobuf serialization formats.
+But grpc only supports Protobuf.

-When using the OTEL HTTP exporter, pay attention to the environment variable configuration.
-Since Datakit's default configuration is /otel/v1/traces /otel/v1/logs and /otel/v1/metrics, if you want to use the HTTP protocol, you need to configure trace and metric separately,
+Pay attention to the configuration of environment variables when using OTEL HTTP exporter.
+Since the default configuration of DataKit is /otel/v1/traces and /otel/v1/metrics, if you want to use the HTTP protocol, you need to configure trace and trace separately metric,

 java -javaagent:/usr/local/ddtrace/opentelemetry-javaagent-2.5.0.jar \